Easton, NH 03580

-The Easton Conservation Commission was established for the proper utilization and protection of the natural resources and for the protection of watershed resources of the town of Easton, New Hampshire.
+The Town of Easton Conservation Commission was established for the proper utilization and protection of the natural resources and for the protection of watershed resources of the town of Easton, New Hampshire.

-The commission's role, as directed by RSA-36A is to:
+The commission's role, as directed by NH RSA CHAPTER 36-A: CONSERVATION COMMISSIONS is to:

 - Conduct studies into the community's land and water areas

 - Seek to coordinate the activity of unofficial committees or projects organized for similar purposes

 - Keep an index of all open space and natural, aesthetic, or ecological areas (including all marshlands, swamps, and other wetlands)